suryakantapradhannn-coder/Learning-Python/README.md

 # Learning-Python
-This is my first repository where i start my python journey from zero.
+This is my first repository where i start my python journey from scratch.